Spin-orbit interaction in tubular prismatic nanowires: Results

 \subsubsection{Hexagonal shell}

 In Fig.\ \ref{fig:soi_hex_th}, we compare the energy dispersions of the corner and side states for symmetric hexagonal shells with varying side thicknesses.
 The shells surround identical cores ($R_{\mathrm{c}}=40$ nm) and the intermixing length ($r=2$ nm) is the same for each wire.
-The impact of SOI on the energy states is weak [Fig.\ \ref{fig:soi_hex_th}(a)], and it decreases with increasing energy, due to the sharpening of the wave functions of the corner states and the appearance of smaller corner maxima in the side states' group wave functions \cite{Sitek19}.
-As energy increases, the shift of probability distribution towards the corner areas reduces the overlap between the wave functions and the region where the Rashba coefficients are nonzero (dark blue in Fig. \ref{fig:SOI_Samples}).
+The impact of SOI on the energy states is weak [Fig.\ \ref{fig:soi_hex_th}(a)], and it decreases with increasing energy, due to the shift of probability distribution towards the corner areas \red{\cite{Sitek19}, which} reduces the overlap between the wave functions and the region where the Rashba coefficients are nonzero (dark blue in Fig. \ref{fig:SOI_Samples}).

 \red{ In the presence of SOI, the energy dispersions remain even functions of $k_z$.
-SOI lifts only the 4-fold degeneracies at $k_z\neq 0$, resulting in all states being 2-fold degenerate except at $k_z = 0$ To avoid overlapping lines and double labeling, we label these pairs of states with \(l\). } Although the $z$ spin component ($\sigma_z$) is no longer a good quantum number, time reversal symmetry holds, so all these states are doubly degenerate via Kramers' theorem.
+SOI lifts only the fourfold degeneracies at $k_z\neq 0$, resulting in all states being twofold degenerate except at $k_z = 0$.
+To avoid overlapping lines and double labeling, in this section we use $l$ to denote pairs of degenerate states. } Although the $z$ spin component ($\sigma_z$) is no longer a good quantum number, time reversal symmetry holds, so all these states are doubly degenerate via Kramers' theorem.
 Nevertheless, the additional orbital degeneracy is still present at $k_z=0$, where SOI has no effect, and the energies are simply the transverse modes shown in Fig.\ \ref{fig:energy}(a) (before shifting the ground state to zero).
 This result is in disagreement with the cylindrical model of Rashba SOI, obtained by wrapping a planar electron gas on a cylinder \cite{Bringer11}, which lifts the orbital degeneracy at $k_z=0$ when imposed on a polygonal shell \cite{Manolescu17}.
 Still, our present result is in agreement with the $\bm{k}\!\cdot\!\bm{p}$ calculations for the core component of a core-shell nanowire \cite{Wojcik18}.